 We have entered into and may in the future enter into cooperation and alliances with various third parties to further our business purpose from time to time.
 Our data connectivity business and its further expansion depends on the distribution channels we work with.
 We operate portable Wi-Fi services through multiple channels, including multiple Roamingman e-commerce platforms, online travel agencies such as Ctrip and Fliggy, airlines and other travel related companies, sells portable Wi-Fi terminals on online e-commerce platforms such as Amazon and T-mall, as well as on in-flight magazines with support from airlines, and work with local distribution partners to offer our data connectivity services in other countries.
 Our uCloudlink 2.0 model aims to provide mobile data connectivity services to local users across different MNOs in a single country, the success of which depends on our GlocalMe Inside implementation for smartphones and other smart hardware devices.
-We have entered into partnerships with three smartphone manufacturers in China, including TCL, to provide GlocalMe Inside implementation for certain smartphone models.
+We have partnered with a leading smartphone company in China to provide GlocalMe Inside implementation for certain models of its smartphones.
+Similarly, we have agreed with other smartphone brands including Advan in Indonesia and Cherry Mobile in the Philippines, to launch GlocalMe Inside on some of their models.
 Some local regulator require additional telecommunication licenses and permits, so we try to obtain requisite licenses and permits through both forming joint venture with local business partners who possess such licenses and permits and application by ourselves.
 Any deterioration of our relationship or unsuccessful cooperation with these partners or alliances could have a material adverse effect on our operating results.